Saturday, January 12, 2019

 on their return trip.
 Syracuse was the end of the mainline

-for a few years prior to mainline extension work.
+for a few years before the mainline extension work took place.

 Looking south from Syracuse is the stop sign and on the left,